SkylineCommunications/dataminer-docs/develop/TOOLS/DIS/Reference/DIS_settings.md

 ### Fix default XML encoding

-Click *Fix default XML encoding* if you want DataMiner Integration Studio to change the encoding of Visual Studio’s “New XML file” template, which, by default, contains the UTF-8 signature header.
+Click *Fix default XML encoding* if you want DataMiner Integration Studio to change the encoding of Visual Studio’s "New XML file" template, which, by default, contains the UTF-8 signature header.

 > [!NOTE]
+>
 > - DIS automatically saves XML files using the following encoding:
 >   - Unicode (UTF-8 with signature) - Codepage 65001
 > - XML files with an UTF-8 signature header can only be uploaded to DataMiner using DataMiner Cube.

 ## Info